Flu And Coronavirus Simulator (FACS)

 Note that in this case, we explicitly specify the measures YML file that we wish to use.
 This is done in the format: covid_data/<measures_yml>.yml.
 So in this case we want to use the file covid_data/measures.yml as the measures file for Brent, we type:

-python3 run.py --location=brent --measures_yml=measures
+python3 run.py --location=brent --measures_yml=measures_uk

 Outputs are written as CSV files in the output_dir.
 E.g. for the test run you will get: covid_out_infections.csv out.csv

-python3 PlotSEIR.py out.csv test
+python3 PlotSEIR.py brent-measures.csv brent-plot

 Upadating FACS